 Yoshon.com attempts to make it easy for people to keep yoshon no matter where they are in the world.
 With this in mind, we offer some tips and suggestions for how to determine the yoshon status of products in different areas of the world.

-In the USA:
+In the USA

 Use our site as-is.
-Most of the products featured on our site are made in the "Good Old USA".
-People in the USA must check all the Date Codes on our site or in the Guide to Chodosh, or make sure that an item has “Yoshon” printed on the package.
+Most of the products featured on our site are made in the USA.
+Date Codes must be checked for all items made in USA, or be sure that the item has “Yoshon” printed on the package.

-If products are made in another country, it will be listed in its title or a subtitle when it is clicked on.
-If a plant in a specific city or state is imperative to a product’s yoshon status, it will be also be listed in its title or a subtitle.
-If any item is imported from Israel and has a reliable hechsher, it is automatically yoshon.
+If products are made in another country, it will be listed in its title in parenthesis.
+If a plant in a specific city or state is imperative to a product’s yoshon status, it may also be listed in its title or in a note below.